CIB/logb/explanation.md

 # Logical operators

 Logical operators are very fundamental statements that will be seen in any form of logical reasoning.
 They thus form an integral(although modular) part of logb.
 We will also introduce more readable ways to write out these oeprators, which we will use in some of the informal examples.
-However, these informal ways to write the operators might not become part of logb's formal specification.
+However, these informal ways to write the operators might not become part of logb's language.

 ## And(A, B)